LMare/lightning-playground/README.md

-# LIGHTNING-TEST
+# Lightning Playground

-Little personnal projet to discover and improve skill on  :
+Personnal projet to discover and improve skill on  :
   - Golang
   - gRPC
   - Lnd